cwooldridge/websocketd-printer/innosetup/README.md

 ==========

 This repository allows you to create a python executable to connect a printer to a web application.
-Para esto se utiliza WinPython e Inno Setup.
+WinPython and Inno Setup are used for this.

 * **WinPython**, is a free scientific Python distribution for Windows that is portable.
 * **Inno Setup**, is a free software for creating Windows installers.